learn-co-students/ruby-oo-inheritance-modules-london-web-021720/README.md

 That's it!
 Now that we are familiar with several methods of sharing code between classes, you're ready to move on to the next few labs.

-<a href='https://learn.co/lessons/modules-reading' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/modules-reading' title='Modules and Mixins in Ruby'>Modules and Mixins in Ruby</a> on Learn.co and start learning to code for free.</p>